Advertisement

 Compare B2B Platforms

-Procurement leaders know a secret: static card numbers are a security liability.
+Procurement leaders know a secret: static physical card numbers are a massive security liability.
 When virtual cards are used for vendor payments, the security of your corporate account jumps tenfold.
-If you spend $300,000 a year on SaaS tools, the difference between having 50 vendors on one physical card and having 50 unique, limit-capped virtual cards is purely a matter of risk mitigation.
+If you spend $300,000 a year on SaaS tools, using 50 unique, limit-capped virtual cards for 50 different vendors is purely a matter of risk mitigation.

-In 2026, premium corporate cards allow managers to generate a masked virtual card for a specific employee trip or software subscription with one click.
-If the vendor tries to overcharge, the transaction simply fails.
+In 2026, premium platforms like Ramp, Brex, and Visa Commercial allow managers to generate a masked virtual card for a specific employee trip or software subscription with one click.
+If the vendor tries to overcharge, or if the virtual card details are breached in a hack, the transaction simply fails without exposing your core credit line.

 The Shadow IT Problem